Opentrons/opentrons/api/docs/v2/robot_position.rst

 .. versionadded:: 2.0

+Bottom
+^^^^^^

-:py:meth:`.Well.bottom` returns a position level with the bottom of the well, centered in both horizontal directions.
+As an example, lets look at the :py:meth:`.Well.bottom` method.
+It returns a position level with the bottom of the well, centered in both horizontal directions.

 .. code-block:: python

    plate['A1'].bottom()     # the bottom center of the well

-This is a good position to start for aspiration or any other operation where you want the tip to contact the liquid.
-The same as with :py:meth:`.Well.top`, you can adjust the height of this position with the optional argument ``z``, which is measured in mm.
-Positive ``z`` numbers move the position up, and negative ``z``` numbers move it down:
+This is a good position to start for an :ref:`aspirate action <new-aspirate>` or an activity where you want the tip to contact the liquid.
+Similar to the ``Well.top()`` method, you can adjust the height of this position with the optional argument ``z``, which is measured in mm.
+Positive ``z`` numbers move the position up, negative ``z``` numbers move it down.

 .. code-block:: python